Benoit62/HEIConverter/README.md

 ## Improvements

 - Naming output folder using input folder name
-- Give it a better visual (modernity, purification, etc.)
+- Give it a better visual (modernity, purification, scaling, photos overview, etc.)
 - Possibility of choosing individual files instead of entire folder
 - Setting to choose the defaut output folder location (inside input folder, inside parent input folder)
 - Setting to choose to save images individualy in the input folder (next to legacy images)